maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-nfs-api-v0.5.md

 This is a supporting document for the parent [RFC](./0036-launcher-api-v0.5.md).
 This details the NFS API changes and also the new MOVE/COPY APIs that are getting added.

-The `isPathShared` variable is changed to an enum representation (app / drive).
+The `isPathShared` boolean variable is changed to an enum representation (app / drive).
 This varaible can be called as `rootPath` with values `app / drive`.
 This will make the variable name self explanatory.

+### SAFE_Drive and Application Directory

 `SAFE_Drive` directory is created by default for every account.
 Applications can not access SAFE_Drive directory unless the user grants the permission at the time of authorisation.

-SAFE_Drive is intended for private storage.
+SAFE_Drive is meant for private storage for the account.
 Files/Folders can be accessed by applications from SAFE_Drive only if the `SAFE_DRIVE_ACCESS` permission is granted.

 Likewise when an application is authorised for the first time, a root directory for the